Packages

 library(ggplot2)

-# Path to csv with raw data
+# Path to csv with filtered data

 data_path <- system.file(